Kong/charts/charts/kong/UPGRADE.md

 If you encounter this error, deleting any existing `init-migrations` jobs will clear it.

+## Unreleased

+Default installation of postgres has been changed, passwords for kong user and postgres superuser are set by a generated secret from this helm chart.
+As mentioned in the FAQs you have to backup your existing postgres password first, before you upgrade your chart to new version.
+If you know your old password you could change it with this [guide from bitnami](https://docs.bitnami.com/aws/infrastructure/postgresql/administration/change-reset-password/) to the new passwords generated in the secret _kong-pg-password_.

 ## 2.8.0

 2.8 updates the Postgres subchart version from 8.6.8 to 11.1.15.
 This changes